Cordless leaf blowers are more popular than ever. But why?

 Ni-Cad battery-powered leaf blowers are generally the least expensive cordless models.
 Ni-Cad batteries are relatively heavy, and you will see a noticeable drop-off in power and performance as the battery runs down to the end of its charge.

-Lithium ion batteries are the most recent innovation to power leaf blowers.
-Lithium-ion batteries are available in different voltages -
+Lithium-ion batteries are the most recent innovation to power leaf blowers.
+Lithium-ion batteries are available in different voltages - 18-volt, 20-volt, 24-volt, 40-volt, 56-volt, and 80-volt.

 Lithium-Ion batteries are extremely popular for 3 main reasons:

-They are light weight – up to 50% lighter than a comparable Ni-Cad battery – so the leaf blower won’t weigh as much when in use.
+1. They are lightweight – up to 50% lighter than a comparable Ni-Cad battery – so the leaf blower won’t weigh as much when in use.

 Life doesn't need to be that difficult.
 Cordless leaf blowers are simple because they have no gas, oil or engine.
 Just attach the battery, and you'll be enjoying your clean lawn in no time.